dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Having broken into a bank vault, do you take the banknotes or the gold?
 Assume that your capacity to carry loot is limited by mass rather than by volume.

 a.
-Estimate gold's value density (monetary value per mass)—for example, in dollars per gram.
+Estimate gold's value density (monetary value per mass) — for example, in dollars per gram.
 Give plausible ranges for your subestimates and find the resulting plausible range for the value density.

 b.
 For your favorite banknote, give your plausible range for its value density and for the ratio